Skip to main content

 token_rotation_enabled: false

-Then select Create and your new App will be created.
+Then select Create to create your new App.

 App-Level Tokens